PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 Purpose
 -------
+PsyNeuLink is an open-source, software environment written in Python, and designed for the needs of neuroscientists, psychologists, computational psychiatrists and others interested learning about and building models of the relationship between brain function, mental processes and behavior.

+PsyNeuLink can be used as a "block modeling environment", in which to construct, simulate, document, and exchange computational models of neural mechanisms and/or psychological processes at the subsystem and system levels.
-PsyNeuLink is a "block modeling environment" for cognitive neuroscience.
-Block modeling systems allow components to be constructed that implement various, possibly disparate functions, and then link them together into a system to examine how they interact.
+A block modeling environment allows components to be constructed that implement various, possibly disparate functions, and then link them together into a system to examine how they interact.
 In PsyNeuLink, components are used to implement the function of brain subsystems and/or psychological processes, the interaction of which can then be simulated at the system level.

-PsyNeuLink is open source, and meant to be extended.
-Its goal is to provide an environment for implementing models of mind/brain function that are modular, customizable, extensible, disseminable, easily reproducible and clearly documented.
-It does this in a manner that:

- - is *computationally general* -- that is, that can implement any desired mechanism or process;
+The purpose of PsyNeuLink is to make it as easy as possible to create new and/or import existing models, and integrate them to simluate system-level interactions.
+It provides a suite of core components for implementing models of various forms of processing, learning, and control, and its Library includes examples that combine these components to implement published models.
+As an open source project, its suite of components is meant to be enhanced and extended, and its library is meant to provide an expanding repository of models, written in a concise, executable, and easy to interpret form, that can be shared, and compared by the scientific community.

+PsyNeuLink is:

+ - *open source*, freeing users of the costs or restrictions associated with proprietary software.
  ..
- - adheres as closely as possible to the insights and design principles that have been learned in computer science (e.g., function-based, object-oriented programming);
+ - *computationally general* -- it can be used to implement, seamlessly integrate, and simulate interactions among disparate components that vary in their granularity of representation and function (from individual neurons or neural populations to functional subsystems and abstract cognitive functions) and at any time scale of execution.
  ..
- - expresses (as few as possible) *commitments* that reflect general principles of how the mind/brain is organized and operates, without committing to any particular detailed model or theory;
+ - *integrative* -- it provides a standard and accessible environment for model comparison, sharing, and documentation;
  ..
- - expresses these commitments in a form that is powerful, easy to use, and familiar to cognitive neuroscientists;
- ..
- - allows models to be simply and flexibly implemented, using a minimum of coding, and that provides seamless integration of, and interaction among disparate components that can vary in their:
-     - granularity of representation and function
-     - time-scale of operation
- ..
- - provides a standard and accessible environment for model comparison, sharing, and documentation;
- ..
- - has an interface (API) that allows it to be used with other powerful tools for implementing individual components, such as:
+ - *extensible* -- it has an interface (API) that allows it to be used with other powerful tools for implementing individual components, such as:

-   * MatLab (general purpose mathematical tools);
+   * Neuron (biophysically realistic models of neuronal function)
    * TensorFlow (ODE's, deep learning);
    * Emergent (broad class of neurally-plausible connectionist models);
    * ACT-R (symbolic, production system models).

-The goal is to encourage users to think about information processing in a "mind/brain-like" way, while imposing as few constraints as possible on what it is possible to implement or ask the model to do.

 .. note::
    PsyNeuLink is alpha software, that is still being actively developed.
 Although it is useable, and most of the